Jeshibu/Playnite-wiki/Testing-beta-version.md

 ### Using settings and database file from existing installation

-#### Existing standard installation
+#### Standard installation

 - Extract beta archive to a custom folder
 - Copy content of `%appdata%\Playnite\` into beta folder
-- If you use custom database location:
-  - Make a copy of your database file
-  - Edit `config.json` file and set `DatabasePath` to a location of your copied file
+- Edit `config.json` and change `DatabasePath` to a new copied library path

-#### Existing portable installation
+#### Portable installation

 - Create copy of existing portable installation
-- If you use custom database location:
+- If you use custom library database location:
-  - Make a copy of your database file
+  - Make a copy of your [library folder](https://github.com/JosefNemec/Playnite/wiki/Frequently-Asked-Questions#where-can-i-find-library-folder-with-all-games)
-  - Edit `config.json` file and set `DatabasePath` to a location of your copied file
+  - Edit `config.json` file and set `DatabasePath` to a new copied library path
+    - If `DatabasePath` is in `{PlayniteDir}\library` or just `library` format then you don't need to change anything).
 - Extract beta archive into copy of portable installation (overwriting all files)